You’re buying a home and the seller has just asked you to “waive the 48-hour clause”.

 48-hour clauses are common in Ontario.
 You don’t have to agree to include them.
 But the question is: how desperate are you to own a home?

-The buyer receives an offer they like better.
+The seller receives an offer they like better.
 They email or write you to request that you lift all sales conditions in the next 48 hours or move on.
 The clock is ticking on whether you want to firm up the agreement of purchase and sale or ask for your buyer’s deposit back.
 Once you agree to a 48-hour clause, you’re usually tied to making a quick decision.

 What Can Go Wrong With Trigger Clauses